cslab-hub/vizaod/README.md

 # Workflow

 Since this application is intended to be used as a verification tool for semi-supervised object detection, we assume that you want to verify the annotations that your model predicted.
-The usual workflow for this would be:
+The workflow would

 1. Train your model on an already labeled subset of the data.
 2. Predict annotations for a subset of the unlabeled data.